Cold Water Immersion Safety and Timing Tips Explained

 Key Cold Water Safety Considerations

 • Acclimatization is Key: Don’t jump into extreme cold immediately.
 Gradually reduce water temperature and increase exposure time.
+Keeping sessions short in the beginning helps prevent overwhelming your system and allows you to better recognize your personal tolerance.

 • Know Your Limits: Listen to your body.
 If you feel dizzy, nauseous, or excessively uncomfortable, get out immediately.